alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

 </body>
 {% endhighlight %}

 We're started on the document part so time to add the data.
-Here's a simple `tsv` (tab-separated values) file of [average snow totals in Boston](http://www.erh.noaa.gov/box/climate/bossnw.shtml) by month
+Here's a simple `tsv` (tab-separated values) file of [average snow totals in Boston](http://www.erh.noaa.gov/box/climate/bossnw.shtml) by month (all the data files are on [github](https://github.com/alexrothenberg/alexrothenberg.github.com/tree/master/examples/d3-chart/data) if you want to look).

 {% highlight javascript%}
 Month  Average